XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-26-Edgemax-Git-Backups.md

     Even if you trust me- I don't control what happens between my server, and you.
 Always analyze scripts.

+This can be copy and pasted directly into a terminal.

 ``` bash
 SCRIPT_FILENAME=/tmp/setup-git-sync
 curl https://static.xtremeownage.com/blog/Technology/2024/assets/edgemax-install-script.sh > $SCRIPT_FILENAME